Search by Keyword

 (John Lennon - Paul McCartney)

 Underrated and underappreciated.
 These two words adequately describe the song "When I Get Home" as it pertains to The Beatles cannon as a whole.
-Various authors have described the song as "hastily assembled," "one bluesy holler too many" and "fairly forgettable."
+Various music authors have described the song as "hastily assembled," "one bluesy holler too many" and as "fairly forgettable."
 Many avid Beatles enthusiasts are accustomed to skipping over the song when the album is played.
 Some self-proclaimed "hard core" fans claim to be unfamiliar with the song.

 Could there be 'more than meets the eye' when it comes to "When I Get Home"?
 Although this was the very last offering for the British "A Hard Day's Night" album, does that mean it was simply rushed through and deemed to be without merit?